 7 Tips for Sun Safety for Babies and Toddlers + What to Bring to the Beach

-Truthfully, my first instinct when it came to my daughter was to keep her in a bubble, safe from dirt, germs, bugs, and anything else that I couldn’t control.
+But truthfully, my first instinct when it came to my daughter was to keep her in a bubble, safe from dirt, germs, bugs, and anything else that I couldn’t control.
 But here’s the thing: we love the outdoors, the beach being a particular favourite.
 So, I had to come to terms with the fact that my baby would get dirty, put things in her mouth, and taste a handful or two of sand.

 I’ve loosened up enough to let my children loose on the beach, but of course I’m still concerned about their safety.
 With a whack of beach vacations under our belts with tots in tow, I’m happy to share my tips about keeping babies, toddlers and little kids safe and happy beside the surf.

-#1 – Get Made in the Shade:
+Sun Safety for Babies Tip #1 – Get Made in the Shade:

 Your days of lazing in the blazing sun are over.